microsoft/msticpy/docs/source/data_acquisition/UploadData.rst

 For Azure Sentinel there are two parameters that need to be passed at this stage, the workspace ID of the workspace to upload data to, and the workspace key.

-**Note that these are different from the details required to query data from Log Analytics using the DataProvider.
+.. note:: that these are different from the details required to query data from Log Analytics using the DataProvider.
    Your workspace key can be found under the Advanced setting tab of your Log Analytics workspace.**

 .. code:: ipython3